khink/stravalib/README.md

 ### Authentication

 In order to make use of this library, you will need to have access keys for one or more Strava users.
+Register your app on https://www.strava.com/settings/api to get a token manually, and get started.

+Automatically getting a token and refreshing it after expiry requires you to run a webserver.
-This effectively requires you to run a webserver; this is outside the scope of this library, but stravalib does provide helper methods to make it easier.
+This is outside the scope of this library, but stravalib does provide helper methods to make it easier.

 ```python
 from stravalib.client import Client